nushastro/website/docs/celestial/gravitation/shell_theorem.md

 !!!
 Warning "You don't _need_ to know this"

     If you haven't learn integration or aren't familiar with applying it, it is fine if you skip the proof.
+The proof is rather advanced compared to what is currently covered, so as long as you get the gist of the previous section you are fine.

 This proof has three steps: